8.3. Singular Value Decomposition (SVD)#

 \(\vect{v}_1 = \begin{bmatrix} 1 \\ -3 \\ -2 \end{bmatrix}\), for \(\lambda_1 = 14\), \(\vect{v}_2 = \begin{bmatrix} 1 \\ -3 \\ 5 \end{bmatrix}\), for \(\lambda_2 = 7\), and \(\vect{v}_3 = \begin{bmatrix} 3 \\ 1 \\ 0 \end{bmatrix}\), for \(\lambda_3 = 2\).

-Note that these are indeed three orthogonal vectors, which we do not immediately normalize!
+Note that these are indeed three orthogonal vectors, which, according to Remark 8.3.1, are better not normalized immediately.

 This gives